- Great Google Shopping campaign structures use priorities to tell Google what products are most likely to convert

 - Better insights to what search terms specific product groups appear for

-Since there is no way to see what search terms a product group is appearing for (REALLY, GOOGLE?), the only way to get more insight is by splitting your product groups in individual ad groups.
+Since there is no way to see what search terms a product group is appearing for the only way to get more insight is by splitting your product groups in individual ad groups.

 Especially if you split your campaign in mobile too.
 Optmyzr has a super simple tool that allows you to do this with the click of a button (Check out my free step-by-step guide to setting this up.)

 Product Group Setup

-The difference between regular keywords and product groups is that you can’t really control what search terms you’re bidding for with a product group.
+The difference between keywords and product groups is that you can’t really control what search terms you’re bidding for with a product group.

-As default, Google will create a single product group that contains all your products.
+As default, Google will create a single product group that contains all your products: